rmclarklab/Assembly-bridge/README.md

 ## Requirements

 The assembler.py program is written in python and requires the pysam module to be installed.
-The progam has been developed and tested with python ??? and pysam version ???.
+The progam has been developed and tested with python 2.7 and pysam 0.14.1 .

 ## Usage